tardate/LittleArduinoProjects/README.md

-# 812 Little Electronic Art Projects
+# 813 Little Electronic Art Projects

-> Latest addition :sparkles: [ESP8266 (ESP-12E) IoT Temperature Sensor](./ESP8266/micropython/esp-12-temperature-logger) - Using MicroPython on an ESP-12E (4Mib ESP8266) to capture DS18S20 temperature measurements and log continuous readings to a cloud data collection service (Ubidots).
+> Latest addition :sparkles: [About the Raspberry Pi Pico](./RaspberryPi/PiPico/About) - All about the Raspberry Pi Pico, demonstrated with a simple LED sequencing programmed using the C/C++ Pico SDK and VS Code extension.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.